ax1/a1-notify/README.md

 - **async rest(url, message)**: Send an HTTP POST message.
 - **async push(url, message, token?)**: Send a web push notification.
 Token is optional for restricted push messages.
 - **async email(to, subject, message)**: Send an email message. process.env.EMAIL_USER and process.env.EMAIL_APP_PW must be set before sending.
 Message can be either text or html.
+- **async sms(phone, message)**: Send an SMS (requires AWS account and whitelisted or arbitrary SMS must be selected in the AWS console).